Information Retrieved

-Information Retrieved is the fifth full-length studio album by the San Diego indie rock band Pinback, released on October 16, 2012 through Temporary Residence Ltd.
+Information Retrieved is the fifth full-length studio album by the San Diego indie rock band Pinback, released on October 16, 2012, through Temporary Residence Ltd.

 Background

-On August 15, 2012 the album's first single "Proceed to Memory" was made available for streaming on Rolling Stone.
+On August 15, 2012, the album's first single "Proceed to Memory" was made available for streaming on Rolling Stone.
 The album's second single, "His Phase", was made available for streaming on Pitchfork on September 20, 2012.
-Eventually, the entire album was made available for streaming for limited time on Soundcheck.
+Eventually, the entire album was made available for streaming for a limited time on Soundcheck.

 On October 16, 2012 Information Retrieved and the music video for the album track "Sherman" were simultaneously released.
 The video was directed by Matt Hoyt and was inspired by the 1962 sci-fi film Planeta Bur.

 Track listing

 Personnel

 Information Retrieved album personnel adapted from Allmusic.